-I like to use metaphor to create a subtle message and hide little details in my illustrations for the viewers to discover and interpret.
+I like to use metaphors to create a subtle message and hide little details in my illustrations for the viewers to discover and interpret.
 I also try to add in some elements of witty-ness and playfulness to make it visually interesting.

 3. What is your favourite medium and why?

-For work, I use Photoshop primarily and love how much options and doors it opens up.
+For work, I use Photoshop primarily and love how many options and doors it opens up.
 In personal time, I also love using pen and ink, color pencil, acrylic and paper collage.
 Because there is no Command+Z in real life, so I get to enjoy the surprises the traditional media brings to me.

 4. What is your artistic process like?

 For commission work, I work purely in Photoshop with my tablet from thumbnails to sketches to finals.
 I’d spend a long time and brain energy researching references and gathering ideas.
-Sometimes it’s the best to sleep through it because after the rest some very refreshing ideas will pop.
+Sometimes it’s best to sleep through it because after the rest some very refreshing ideas will pop.
 After nailing the design comes the easier part—drawing.
 This is my favorite time, I am relaxed and enjoying what I love to do the most while watching or listening to something entertaining but not so distracting ( podcasts, stand up comedies, talk shows, crime shows, anime….)
 I use scanned paper texture to make the illustrations with a more traditional and nature touch so it’s less “digital” and with more warmth.